SanteonNL/orca/orchestrator/README.md

 - `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_SOF_SCOPE`: Any specific scope, for example `launch fhirUser`
 - `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_DEMO_ENABLED`: Enable the demo app launch endpoint (default: `false`).
 - `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_DEMO_FHIRPROXYURL`: Enable FHIR proxy for demo purposes on `/demo/fhirproxy`, which proxies requests to this URL.
+- `ORCA_CAREPLANCONTRIBUTOR_FRONTEND_URL`: Base URL of the frontend application, to which the browser is redirected on app launch (default: `/frontend/enrollment/new`).
 - `ORCA_CAREPLANCONTRIBUTOR_SESSIONTIMEOUT`: Configure the user session timeout, use Golang time.Duration format (default: 15m).

 ### Care Plan Contributor Task Filler configuration